iwpeifer/Mealee-React/README.md

-Try it live at Try it online at http://mealee.herokuapp.com/
+Try it online at http://mealee.herokuapp.com/

 Watch a video demo <a href='https://youtu.be/B-3i_xJXf8s'>HERE</a>